 The Ring of Kerry

 The Ring of Kerry is 179 kilometers of scenic road along the Iveragh Peninsula in Ireland.
 It winds past white sand beaches, medieval ruins, mountains, lakes, and great little towns.
-It is technically doable in one day but we recommend at least two to three full days in order to experience everything.
+While technically doable in one day; we recommend at least two to three full days in order to really experience The Ring of Kerry.
 There are plenty of Bed & Breakfasts along the way as well as places to stop for sights, hikes, food, and much more!

 For information on travel, weather, transportation, accommodation, currency, and more visit our page on Traveling Ireland.

 A great start and end point for the Ring of Kerry is Killarney, Ireland.
 Killarney is easily accessible by car, bus, train or from Kerry Airport which is 15 minutes north.
 There are tons of restaurants, hotels, and shops in Killarney so make sure to leave some time for exploring here.

 By Car: Driving the Ring of Kerry will give you the most flexible and personalized experience.
 You can choose to stop when you want, eat where you want, and stay as long as you want in each place.
 There are multiple car rental shops in Killarney and it`s best to drive counter-clockwise.

 This is the same direction as the tour buses and it also keeps you on the inside lane along the cliffs.
 If you choose to drive clockwise you will most likely come face to face with large tour buses along your journey.
 This can be nerve racking because the outside lane drops steeply down to the sea in many areas.

 By Bus Tour: There are numerous bus companies offering tours from Killarney.
 Options include a 1 day (approx. 7 hours) and a two day tour.
 The price of a one day tour is around €25 euros, while a two day tour is €40-50 euros.
 Please note that this price just includes the bus ride; meals, accommodation, and entrance fees will be extra.